lsst/dp1_lsst_io/docs/tutorials/portal/portal-102-4.rst

     Figure 2: The main landing page of the Portal Aspect.

+**4. Create a sample job.**
+For the purpose of this tutorial, create any query using the default UI - an example is given below.

+**5. Example of a sample job.**
+Select the DP0.2 Catalogs tab.
+Select dp1_v29.DiaObject from the drop-down in the "Tables" tab.
+Request a search for all objects in the 30 arc seconds radius around direction RA = 53.0 deg., Dec. = -28.8 deg by entering those parameters in the "Enter Constraints - Spatial".
+In the "output selection and constraints", check dec, ra, and g_psfFluxMean.
+Enter ``>300`` as the constraint for g_psfFluxMean.

 **4. Review the layout.**
 On the Portal landing page (Figure 2) notice the icons and tabs across the top of the screen, and that the default selected tab of the landing page is labeled Results.